tlgs/til/content/2025-10-28-sane-claude-code-install.md

 +++

-I'm just starting to learn to use Claude Code and, like most software, it requires some fiddling with settings to have a relatively sane experience.
+I'm just starting to learn to use Claude Code and, like most software, it requires some fiddling to have a relatively sane experience.
 This is a short checklist of useful things.